Gibtnix/Apex-Macros/README.md

     /etc/udev/rules.d/99-apex-macros.rules

-that informs the udev service to call Apex-macros as soon as a compatible keyboard is connected to the computer.
+that informs the udev service to call Apex-Macros as soon as a compatible keyboard is connected to the computer.
 To create this file simply run:

     ./autostart.sh